cbeust/kobalt-examples/README.md

 This repository contains various example projects built with Kobalt.
+You can build them all from the root directory with `./kobaltw assemble`.

 # `simple`